gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 .. py:function:: show(imagelist, delay=400)

     | Display images from a list in sequence.
     | Each image in a list of images is shown with ``delay`` milliseconds between them.
+The delay defaults to 400ms if it is omitted.

+| The code below shows a sequence of 5 face images.

 .. code-block:: python

     from microbit import *

+    while True:
         display.show([Image.HAPPY, Image.SMILE, Image.SAD, Image.CONFUSED, Image.ANGRY], delay=500)

 ----